 The Freelancer and Contractor Services Association, (FCSA) has announced that from 30th September 2018, it will be discontinuing its associate membership status, meaning that from then on, all members must hold fully accredited membership status.

-The move will provide clarity for contractors, recruiters and other parties in the supply chain, as they will have complete assurance that all FCSA member companies have been assessed in the same way and are operating to equal compliance standards.
+The move will provide clarity for recruiters, contractors and other parties in the supply chain, as they will have complete assurance that all FCSA member companies have been assessed in the same way and are operating to equal compliance standards.

-The FCSA is the UK’s largest independent trade body for professional employment services and currently has two different classifications of membership – accredited and associated membership.
+The association is the UK’s largest independent trade body for professional employment services and currently has two different classifications of membership – accredited and associated membership.

 The FCSA’s Chief Executive, Julia Kermode, explained the rationale behind the association’s decision: